krillionaire/BIP-Pay/README.md

 # BIP-Pay
-Extract Data from BitPay BIP-70 Invoices
+Extract Data from BitPay BIP-70 Invoices - SUPPORTS BITCOIN (BTC) ONLY!!!

 This is Alpha state software, use at your own risk!
 Updates and documentation to be added.